Find treatment fast.

 During normal business hours, we are a full-service veterinary clinic and hospital.
-This means we provide routine care, wellness exams, minor and major surgeries, diagnosis and treatment of concerns, vaccinations and more.
+This means we provide routine care, wellness exams, minor and major surgeries, diagnosis and treatment of concerns, vaccinations, and more.

 What to Expect with Emergency Services

 Call First – Even if it is during regular business hours, we always suggest calling first before you arrive, even if it is to warn us of what is coming so we can prepare for your pet’s condition.
-Giving us a quick call in an emergency situation allows us to prep everything in advance and be ready the second you arrive.
+Giving us a quick call in an emergency allows us to prep everything in advance and be ready the second you arrive.
 Calling us first also allows us to tell you if you need to do anything to your pet before you transport them.
 For example, we can instruct you on how to stop bleeding or how to make your pet vomit to clear an obstruction.
 We can also tell you how to take your pet’s temperature.
-If you do come to our hospital and we deem your pet is not in an emergency situation, you will have to wait until other pets are treated first.
+If you do come to our hospital and we deem your pet is not in an emergency, you will have to wait until other pets are treated first.
 Knowing this ahead of time can save you from spending time waiting in our office when you could be home.

 Medical Record – If you have to triage with another emergency service, that veterinarian will not know your pet’s specific medical history.
 This is especially the case when you rush them to a different hospital.
-You should take the time to create a note on your phone or make a computer print out with the dates of their vaccinations and the dosages of any medications they may be taking at the time.
+You should take the time to create a note on your phone or make a computer printout with the dates of their vaccinations and the dosages of any medications they may be taking at the time.
 Having this information on you makes it easier for the veterinarian to help your pet and takes the pressure of remembering everything in that situation.

 Traveling – When you are traveling with your pet, take the time to find out where emergency services are located along the way.
 If anything were to happen, you would be prepared and know where to go for help.
 You can also pack a first aid kit for your pet.
-If an accident or injury occurs on the road, you can tend to your pet, then take them to the nearest emergency service.
+If an accident or injury occurs on the road, you can tend to your pet, and then take them to the nearest emergency service.

 What to Pack for Your Pet When Traveling:

-- Food, water and treats
+- Food, water, and treats